Keshavo-o/Custom-URL-shortner-app/README.md

 Returns the user to the original URL based on the id.(can be used in our front end to redirect to the original url.

 ### 3. GET /url/analytics/:id
+Returns analytics for the url based on shortened url or its ID.

 ### 4. GET /url
 Retunrs object array of all urls in the database